nature-sense/nature-sense.github.io/software_installation/InstallTrap.md

 # Installing the Trap Software

-The Trap software is written in python and it available in the github repository:
+The Trap software is written in python and is available in the GitHub repository:

 [https://github.com/nature-sense/yolo-trap-py.git](https://github.com/nature-sense/yolo-trap-py.git)

-The software in the trap is simple a clone of this repository, and it is created as follows:
+The software in the trap is simply a clone of this repository.
+The respository contains an installation script, so the steps to install it are simply:

+- Create a clone of the software on the trap.
+- Run the install script.

+Thereafter the software can be updated by simply pulling the latest version from GitHub.

-Firstly ssh into the trap e.g
+To install the software ssh into the trap e.g

 ```shell
 ssh trap@mytrap.local